Mediterranean Paradise of culture and beauty

 SAMARIA GORGE

-Samaria Gorge, is the biggest and most imposing gorge in Greece.
+Samaria Gorge (in Chania), is the biggest and most imposing gorge in Greece.
 You need about seven hours to cross it but the rich landscape and rare flora and fauna will definitely reward you.
 There are also many other smaller gorges for you to hike: Aradaina, Agia Irini, Imbros and Polyrhenia.
 In Chania there are also beautiful walking trails (from Hrysoskalitissa to Elafonissi, from Palaiohora to Souyia and from Ayia Roumeli to Hora Sfakion), which make the region a beloved destination among nature enthusiasts from all over the world.

 Photo: Sisterscom.com, Shutterstock